Bedrock-OSS/bedrock-wiki/docs/concepts/entity-properties.md

 # Entity Properties [BETA]

--   Documentation on the new Entity Properties, also known as Actor Properties introduced in the 1.16.230.52 Minecraft: Bedrock Edition beta version.
+-   Documentation on the new Entity Properties, also known as Actor Properties, introduced in the 1.16.230.52 Minecraft: Bedrock Edition beta version.
--   Entity Properties were implemented to save data, or store values on entities efficiently without needing the use of components, or attributes (For example "minecraft:variant") in server-side of the entity (Behavior Pack), similar to Block Properties.
+-   Entity Properties were implemented to save data or store values on entities efficiently without needing the use of components or attributes (For example, "minecraft:variant") in server-side of the entity (Behavior Pack), similar to Block Properties.

 ---